Californium

-Californium is a radioactive chemical element with the symbol Cf and atomic number 98.
-The element was first synthesized in 1950 at Lawrence Berkeley National Laboratory (then the University of California Radiation Laboratory), by bombarding curium with alpha particles (helium-4 ions).
+Californium is a synthetic chemical element; it has symbol Cf and atomic number 98.
+It was first synthesized in 1950 at Lawrence Berkeley National Laboratory (then the University of California Radiation Laboratory) by bombarding curium with alpha particles (helium-4 ions).
 It is an actinide element, the sixth transuranium element to be synthesized, and has the second-highest atomic mass of all elements that have been produced in amounts large enough to see with the naked eye (after einsteinium).
-The element was named after the university and the U.S. state of California.
+It was named after the university and the U.S. state of California.